Wayne Medical Center's Imaging Department is staffed with skilled personnel who possess imaging expertise

 Beds (Inpatient Rehabilitation)

 Recovery sometimes extends

 beyond a typical hospital stay.
 For patients needing to transition from the

-hospital to home or another setting, the skilled nursing beds at Wayne Medical
+hospital to home or another setting, the swing bed program at Wayne Medical

-Center provide full service nursing care and rehabilitation.
+Center provides full service nursing care and rehabilitation.

 For more information, call 931.722.5411.